4darcher/Python/Tutorial/2-list.md

 In this problem we are going to build list of map directions.
 After we already have a route we are going to add another stop in the middle of the journey.
 Then print the new list of directions.

-The answer can be found at: [Linked List Answer](/Tutorial/python/linkedList_solution.py)

     class MapList:
         """